VisualComposer/api-docs/docs/element-attributes/element-attributes.md

 ## treeView

-Displays child elements as Tree View in Edit Form.
+Displays child elements as a Tree View in Edit Form.

 `value` property is an `object` type.